Heimdall-SBOM/heimdall/docs/devcontainer-update-process.md

 **This is expected behavior** and indicates that the security measures are working correctly.
 The automated process cannot push changes directly to protect against unauthorized modifications.

+**Note:** The build workflow has been updated to handle these permission errors gracefully, so the workflow will show as successful even when permission errors occur.
+This is the correct behavior.

 ### Step 4: Apply the Workflow Updates

 After the build completes, you need to manually apply the workflow updates: